karlospn/mytechramblings-site-source-code/content/posts/an-opinionated-list-of-tips-for-building-a-dotnet-8-template.md

 If you want to read more about it, the following link is the official documentation:
 - https://github.com/dotnet/templating/wiki/Conditional-processing-and-comment-syntax

-# **Try to build a generic enough dockerfile, and also avoid Container support for .NET SDK**
+# **Try to build a generic enough Dockerfile, and also avoid Container support for .NET SDK**

 If you're working mainly with containers, it's beneficial to include a Dockerfile in your template.
 Aim to make this Dockerfile generic enough to work with most applications created using the template.
 The goal is to provide a ready-to-use Dockerfile that requires no modification in most of the cases.